Khushmeet-op/Privaterdp/README.md

 Windows Server 2019 Github with RDP Access (ngrok AP)

-Tạo VPS miễn phí cấu hình 2cpu-7gb Ram FREE với Github:
+Create a free VPS with 2cpu-7gb Ram FREE configuration with Github:

-- Click Fork góc phải màn hình để lưu vào Github của bạn.
+- Click Fork in the right corner of the screen to save it to your Github.
-- Truy cập https://dashboard.ngrok.com để lấy NGROK_AUTH_TOKEN
+- Visit https://dashboard.ngrok.com to get NGROK_AUTH_TOKEN

-- Ở Github vào Settings > Secrets > New repository secret
+In Github go to Settings> Secrets> New repository secret

-* Phần Name: điền NGROK_AUTH_TOKEN
+* Name: enter NGROK_AUTH_TOKEN
-* Phần Value: truy cập https://dashboard.ngrok.com/auth/your-authtoken Copy và Paste Your Authtoken vào
+*Value: visit https://dashboard.ngrok.com/auth/your-authtoken Copy and Paste Your Authtoken and then press add secret

-- Ấn Add secret
-- Chuyển qua Action > CI > Run workflow
-- Reload lại trang và ấn CI > build
+Go to Action> CI2> Run workflow
+Reload the page and press CI2> build
-- Ấn mũi tên xuống ở Connect To Your RPD để lấy IP, User, Password.
+Press the down arrow on Connect To Your RPD to get IP, User, Password.
 #### Cre: https://github.com/ThuongHai